Gwinnett County Truck Accident Attorney

 - Driving too many hours without breaks and becoming fatigued

-- Violating traffic laws, such as speeding, not stopping at a red light, or illegal turn
+- Violating traffic laws such as speeding, not stopping at a red light, or illegal turns

-- Unsafe passing or driving too fast for current conditions
+- Unsafe passing or driving too fast for conditions

 - Excessive load on the truck that exceeds the maximum capacity